emanabdeen/eman.github.io/README.md

 - 📧 Email: eng.eman77@gmail.com
 - 🌍 Location: Waterloo, Ontario

 Thank you for visiting my portfolio!
-Feel
+Feel free to explore my repositories and reach out for collaboration or opportunities.